 When it comes to your bed sheets, selecting the right material isn't the only thing you can do to help improve your skin health.
 There are also quite a few best practices you can adopt in your daily life that can help reduce breakouts and acne flare-ups.

 Wash your sheets frequently

-To kill bacteria living on your sheets, hot water is your best bet.
-That said, most sheets come with instructions to launder them in cold water to preserve the fabric.
+While most sheets come with instructions to wash with cold water for long-lasting durability, hot water is best for killing bacteria.
 If you decide to wash your sheets in cold water, make sure to toss them in the dryer afterward to kill bacteria that survived the wash.
-When it comes to what product to wash your sheets with, choose a dye- and fragrance-free detergent, as dyes and fragrances can both make your acne worse.

-Haley recommends using silk pillowcases, which she says are good at preventing not only breakouts but also wrinkles.
-Silk is an 100% natural fabric made from the secretions of a silkworm.
-It's smooth, lightweight, and hypoallergenic.
-Although silk doesn't absorb moisture as well as cotton does, it still does a good job at repelling dust mites, mold, and bacteria due to its natural protein structure.
+Our number one recommendation is to use silk pillowcases, which can help prevent both wrinkles and breakouts.
+Although silk doesn't absorb moisture as well as cotton, it still does a good job at repelling dust mites, mold, and bacteria due to its natural protein structure.

 Stick to a nightly face-washing routine

-Whether you're dealing with acne, sensitive skin, or allergies, it's important to pick sheets that won't cause further skin irritation.
-Here's how to choose the best sheets for your biggest skin concerns.
+Whether you're dealing with acne, sensitive skin, or allergies, it's important to pick a sheet set that won't cause further skin irritation.
+Learn how to choose the best sheets for your biggest skin concerns.

 Additionally, check out Saatva's collection of high-quality bed sheets.
 Our sheets are curated with your comfort in mind.
 They're some of the softest on the market and perfect for people with acne or sensitive skin.